zwave-js/node-zwave-js/docs/getting-started/migrating-to-v7.md

 ## No automatic query of all node values when restarting from cache

 This legacy behavior resulted in a lot of traffic and delays when the driver was restarted, often doing many unnecessary queries.
 To reduce the strain on battery devices and to keep the network as responsive as possible, we've opted not to do this anymore when a node was previously interviewed.
-This also means that the `"interview completed"` event is no longer emitted on restart.
+This also means that the `"interview completed"` event is now only emitted after the initial interview and after manually-requested re-interviews, but not after each restart.

 If you need to manually update values, you can do that on demand with [`node.refreshValues()`](../api/node.md#refreshValues) or [`node.refreshCCValues()`](../api/node.md#refreshCCValues).

+To determine if a node can be interacted with, you should listen for the `ready` event instead.

 ## Corrected parsing of Node Information Frames (NIF), reworked node properties